The first film I explicitly remember seeing as a child was The Jungle Book. The second? A Nightmare on Elm Street.

 You know what I love more than anything about this scene?
 That Freddy has rabbit ears on top of his head.

 It’s the little touches, people…

 1. “You Can Check In…” – A Nightmare on Elm Street 4: The Dream Master

 The death of Debbie via cockroach transformation is on this list because it is one of the few scenes that I literally could not watch for years.
 I’m terrified of roaches, and they did this scene so well…well, I was horrified.
-I had this film kudos for making my skin crawl as much today as it did the first time I saw it.
+I give this film kudos for making my skin crawl as much today as it did the first time I saw it.

-There you have it folks, my top ten list of Freddy Krueger related goodness.
+There you have it folks, my top ten list of Freddy Krueger-related goodness.